|

 because of social control.
 Unpopular opinions may face the disdain of

-the community and the author may be subjected to violent reactions.
+the community, of the peers and the author may be subjected to violent reactions.

-except if and only if it can be made clear this causes discrimation
+except if and only if it can be made perfectly clear this causes active

-can never be a valid tool to limit or eliminate the freedom of speech.
+is unable to eliminate the freedom of speech.

 Offended parties should persistently seek legal satisfaction.
 In no case